Does a New Roof Increase Home Value?Published on Thursday December 15, 2022

-If your current roof is very old and shows signs of damage and decay, it’s guaranteed to decrease the value of your home when you go to sell.
-Most homeowners aren’t willing to buy a house that requires a major renovation project, which will drive down your potential bids.
+If your current roof is very old and shows signs of damage and decay, it’s almost guaranteed to decrease the value of your home.
+Most homeowners aren’t willing to buy a house that requires a major renovation project — such as a brand new roof — which will drive down your potential bids.

-In a situation where the roof has clearly seen better days, it’s always a good idea to replace it prior to listing.
+In a situation where the roof has clearly seen better days, it’s always a good idea to replace it before listing.
+It makes your home safer, more energy efficient, and more attractive to buyers.

 Consider the following when trying to determine if replacing your roof will increase the value of your home:

-- If the roof looks to be in great condition with no signs of leaking, or was recently upgraded, you can wait to determine if a replacement is necessary until after getting a home inspection.
+- If the roof looks to be in great condition with no signs of leaking, or has recently been upgraded, you can wait to determine if a replacement is necessary until after getting a home inspection.

 - If the roof is visibly damaged (missing or curling shingles, staining, sagging roofline, etc.), have a roofing contractor conduct an inspection and give you their professional recommendation.
 A replacement may be the best course of action to increase the value of your home.

-How to Maximize Your ROI on a New Roof
+How to Maximize Your ROI on a Roof Replacement

-If you’ve determined that the best course of action is to replace your roof before listing your home, here are a few things you can do to help maximize that ROI:
+If you’ve determined that the best course of action is to replace your roof before listing your home, here are a few things you can do to help maximize the ROI on your new roof.

 Get it Done Professionally

 How much does a new roof increase home value?
 That entirely depends on the quality of the work done.
-No matter how many Youtube videos you’ve watched or how many DIY projects you handle: a new roof shouldn’t be something you attempt yourself if you’re trying to maximize your ROI.
+No matter how many Youtube videos you’ve watched or how many finished DIY projects under your belt, a new roof shouldn’t be something you attempt yourself if you’re trying to maximize your ROI.

-While you may save some money on labor upfront, you could end up doing a lot of damage, installing it incorrectly, you could end up doing a lot of damage to your roof or even yourself, all of which leads to a more expensive roof upgrade and a lot of problems you weren’t planning on!
+While you may save some money on labor upfront, you could end up doing a lot of damage, installing it incorrectly, all of which leads to a more expensive roof replacement or a lower asking price for your home.

 Don’t Layer the Shingles